rajatkantinandi/useSwipe/README.md

 ## Demo
 [Codesandbox demo](https://codesandbox.io/s/fervent-volhard-xk4mv?fontsize=14&hidenavigation=1&theme=dark)

-## Actions
+## GitHub actions for type-checking, building & auto-publish
-This repo uses github actions to publish a package when a new release is created or a new pull request is merged to master or can be triggered manually.
+This repo uses github actions to publish a package when:
+- a new release is created
+- a new pull request is merged to master
-When a pull request is merged or something is pushed to master then if src folder has file changes then only it will publish a version.
+  - When a pull request is merged or something is pushed to master then if src folder has file changes then only it will publish a version.
+  - Additionally the merge commit message should contain `[publish]` keyword otherwise it will not publish on merge & just do build time checks.
-Also while running the action one needs to increment the version number in package.json before merging the PR.
+  - Also while running the action one needs to increment the version number in package.json before merging the PR otherwise the `npm publish` command will fail.
+- can be triggered manually.

+On any other branch commits it will run type-check & build checks if src folder files are changed.

 © [rajatkantinandi](https://github.com/rajatkantinandi)